Getting started with STM MCUs: STM32F407 Discovery

 Custom specific hardware

 In order to bring-up an Embedded Wizard generated UI application on your STM32 custom hardware, you can use the provided Embedded Wizard Build Environment for STM32F407 Discovery as a template.
-The subdirectory \TargetSpecific contains all configuration files and platform specific source codes.
+The file ewconfig.h contains target specific settings that have to be adjusted to your particular hardware.
+Furthermore, the subdirectory \TargetSpecific contains all the platform specific source codes.
 Assuming that your custom hardware is similar to the STM32F407 Discovery board, the following adaptations or configurations are typically necessary:

 ★System clock (ew_bsp_system.c) - The first and the important step is to configure the system and peripheral clock.
 Depending on your hardware you can use the internal or external clock as source.
 Please take care that your LTDC and USART are connected to the selected clock source and configured correctly.
 The Embedded Wizard UI application runs independent from the chosen system frequency, however, with a slow system clock, all components need more time for their tasks (e.g. display refresh).